cilium/cilium/Documentation/gettingstarted.rst

 Download the latest Cilium `source code <https://github.com/cilium/cilium/archive/master.zip>`_ and unzip the files.

-Alternatively, if you are a developer, feel free to use Git to clone the repo:
+Alternatively, if you are a developer, feel free to use Git to clone the repository:

 ::